 Usually declared the optional mid term leisure day of the tour, you can consider the further exploration of side gorges, or a climb to the upper head of the main gorge, perhaps some patient platypus (Australia’s living fossil) spotting in the creek if you desire.
 Otherwise Carnarvon is a great environment to put the feet up and relax awhile.

-Today involves a comfortable but long country highway drive east to the coastal township of Agnes Water, firstly passing through cattle fattening and major coal mining regions plus the villages of Rolleston, Bauhinia, Moura, Banana and Biloela.
+Today involves a comfortable but longer country highway drive east to the coastal township of Agnes Water, firstly passing through cattle fattening and major coal mining regions plus the villages of Rolleston, Bauhinia, Moura, Banana and Biloela.
 Here local government areas are the size of Belgium.
-Open cut mining is prompting discussion over coal fired power demands.
+Open cut mining is prompting discussion over coal fired power demands and the environment.
 The road in and out of Carnarvon usually provides wonderful sightings of large plains roaming birds unique to Australia, the Emu and Bustard as well as Kangaroos and Wallabies.
-A late afternoon roam on the Agnes Water beach a few steps from your luxury apartments will complete the day.
+A late afternoon roam on the Agnes Water beach just a few steps from your luxury apartments will complete the day.

 An early in house breakfast and you head for the ocean going catamaran moored at the historic village of 1770 and a spectacular day on the world heritage Lady Musgrave Island a true coral cay located on the southern extremity of the Great Barrier Reef.
 Here is a pristine island hideaway of coral sands, remote from the mainstream tourist invasion where you will view wonderful coral gardens, colourful marine life, an azure lagoon protected by a horseshoe reef located some distance out in the Pacific Ocean.
 Also available are island walks and snorkelling in a wonderful idyllic setting.

-A continental style breakfast available in your room will facilitate an early departure on a special 4WD beach safari to the iconic world heritage Fraser Island.
-A full day of adventure and wonder including 90 miles of remote beach driving (4WD road), multi-coloured sands, sandy forest tracks, picturesque “perched” lakes and magnificent forests growing in sand, startling sand blows all unique features of the world’s largest sand island.
+A continental style breakfast available in your room will facilitate an early departure on a special 4WD beach safari to the iconic World Heritage Fraser Island.
+A full day of sandy bush track adventure and ecological wonder, including 90 miles of remote beach driving (4WD road), multi-coloured sands, sandy forest tracks, picturesque “perched” lakes, magnificent forests growing in sand, startling sand blows, all unique features of the world’s largest sand island.
 Fraser Island was the focus of an aggressive conservation battle in the early 70’s resulting in its world heritage declaration.

 Expected arrival in Brisbane about 5.00pm